On Board Review

 The Galeon 560 Fly is another gadget-laden flybridge cruiser from the innovative Polish yard boasting a fresh new look from British designer Tony Castro.
-We got on board after its global debut at the Miami Boat Show
+In a crowded sector, is it the best of the bunch?

 Expectations run high when Galeon unveils a new model.
 This is what comes from building some of the most innovative boats in the business.
 But if the 560 Fly is anything to go by, Galeon and its British designer Tony Castro aren't resting on their laurels.